jknight1725/lambdaDemo_c-14/README.md

 The demonstration defines two structs Person and Dog.
 Both of these structs have a member string name.
 The person struct contains an additional member int age.
 Both structs also have a constructor.

 The program intializes three person objects and one dog object.
-The person objects are then sotred in a vector named roster.
+The person objects are then stored in a vector named roster.
 An anonymous function is then stored in the variable printName.
 This function will take any type and attempt to print that objects name data.
-This is akin to ducktyping in c++.
+This is essentially allowing ducktyping in c++ without the use of templates.
 Instead of overloading the  << operator or defining a printName function for each structure, we can just use a lambda once.

 The program calls the printName lamda on the roster and on the Dog rover.
 This demonstrates the ability of our anonymous function to take any type as a parameter.